qlyoung/frr/doc/user/installation.rst

    environments where VRFs are used to support multiple administrative groups.

-   **Important note** as of June 2018, Kernel versions 4.14-4.18 have a known bug where VRF-specific TCP sockets are not properly handled.
-When running these kernel versions, if unable to establish any VRF BGP adjacencies, either downgrade to 4.13 or set 'net.ipv4.tcp_l3mdev_accept=1'.
+   .. note:: As of June 2018, kernel versions 4.14-4.18 have a known bug where VRF-specific TCP sockets are not properly handled.
+When running these kernel versions, if FRR is unable to establish any VRF BGP adjacencies, either downgrade to 4.13 or set the sysctl 'net.ipv4.tcp_l3mdev_accept=1'.
 The fix for this issue is planned to be included in future kernel versions so upgrading your kernel may also address this issue.

 Building
 ^^^^^^^^